 #5 Flat Paint

 Flat paint has that sophisticated, velvety, rich look we all love.

 But keep it in the bedroom.

 It's not kitchen-friendly.
 Flat paint, also known as matte paint, has durability issues.
 It's unstable.
 Try to wipe off one splatter of chili sauce, and you've ruined the paint job.

 About the only place to use flat paint in your kitchen is on the ceiling (unless, of course, you have a reputation for blender or pressure-cooker accidents that reach to the ceiling; then, we suggest takeout).

 Instead, you want to use high-gloss or semi-gloss paint on your walls.
 They can stand up to multiple scrubbings before breaking down.

 #6 Trendy Backsplash Materials

 Tastes change.
 So avoid super trendy colors and materials when it comes to permanently adhering something to your kitchen walls.
 Backsplashes come in glass, metal, iridescent, and high-relief decor tiles, which are undoubtedly fun and tempting.
 They can also be expensive, ranging from $5 to $220 a square foot, and difficult to install.
-And after all that work and expense, if (er … when) your tastes change in a few years, it’ll be mighty tough to justify a re-do.
+Pricing varies greatly based on materials, including metal, glass, granite, stone, and marble.
+After all that work and expense, if (er . . . when) your taste changes in a few years, it'll be mighty tough to justify a redo.

-Stick with a classic subway tile at $2 to $3 square foot.
+Stick with a classic subway tile at $6 to $16 per square foot.
 Or, even more budget friendly, choose an integrated backsplash that matches your countertop material.
-“If you want pops of color, do it with accessories,” Polidor suggests.
+"If you want pops of color, do it with accessories," Polidor suggests.